-- Conclusion should be balanced.
+- The conclusion should be balanced.

 As mentioned previously, the word “Critically” demands fair judgement and hence both the pros and cons are weighed.
-The opinion expressed may swing for or against but it should be backed by right evidences.
+The opinion expressed may swing for or against but it should be backed by right evidence.

-A) There should be zero tolerance to corruption, if ease of doing business has to make any noticeable progress.
+A) There should be zero tolerance to corruption if ease of doing business has to make any noticeable progress.
 Comment from India’s perspective.

 (Please note that comment basically is a detailed discussion, opening up a given topic)